 A conflict of commitment exists when activities outside of the workplace involve the significant use of university resources (including employee time).
 Employees are expected to satisfy all of the requirements of their jobs, and should not allow outside activities to interfere with their primary university responsibilities.

 Your immediate supervisor, department head/chair or dean is your initial contact for discussing whether your outside activities pose a conflict of commitment.
 To assure potential conflicts are appropriately managed, the Integrity and Compliance Office is available for guidance.

 Does having a conflict violate university policy?

-Not necessarily.
 A conflict of interest is sometimes referred to as a “competing interest” to emphasize that a conflict can exist even if no misconduct results from it.
 In fact, for most employees, it is virtually impossible to avoid having a conflict at some point in their career.
 As long as interests are disclosed and managed appropriately, having the conflict is not necessarily a bad thing.
 However, a conflict can become a problem if an individual tries to influence the outcome of a business decision for personal benefit or involves significant use of university resources for personal activities.
 This behavior is considered employee misconduct, which is prohibited by university policy and, in some cases, the law.